 Preheat the oven to 425 degrees F. Toss the squash with 1 tablespoon olive oil in a bowl and place on half of a large baking sheet; season with salt.
 Toss the onion with the remaining 1 tablespoon olive oil and place on the other half of the baking sheet; season with salt.
 Roast, rotating the baking sheet once, until the vegetables are tender, 18 to 20 minutes; set aside.
 Reduce the oven temperature to 350 degrees F.

 Meanwhile, make the béchamel: Melt the butter in a medium saucepan over medium heat.
-Add the sage and cook 1 minute.
+Add the sage and cook for 1 minute.
 Whisk in the flour until smooth; cook, whisking, until the flour is lightly golden but not brown, about 2 minutes.
 Gradually whisk in the milk until smooth.
-Bring to a boil, then reduce the heat to medium low and simmer, stirring occasionally, until thickened, about 5 minutes.
+Bring to a boil, then reduce the heat to medium-low and simmer, stirring occasionally, until thickened, about 5 minutes.
 Stir in the nutmeg.

 Assemble the lasagna: Butter a 9-by13-inch baking dish.
-Toss the cheeses, egg, and the flour in a bowl.
-Evenly coat the bottom of the dish with 1/2 cup of the béchamel.
+Toss the cheeses, egg, and flour in a bowl.
+Evenly coat the bottom of the dish with 1/2 cup of béchamel.
 Lay 3 noodles side by side on top.
 Cover with one-third of the remaining béchamel.
 Sprinkle with half of the remaining cheese mixture, then top with half of the vegetable mixture.
 Arrange 3 more noodles on top and repeat the layers (béchamel, cheese, vegetables).
 Top with the remaining 3 noodles, then cover with the remaining béchamel.
 Slice fresh mozzarella into six pieces and place on top.
 Loosely cover the dish with foil and bake until bubbly, about 45 minutes.
 Turn on the broiler.
 Uncover the lasagna and broil until browned, about 2 minutes.
 Let stand 15 minutes before serving.